DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

         df.to_csv(csv_file_path, index=False)

         print(f"Converted {file_name} to {csv_file_name} and saved to {destination_folder}")

 ```

-Once the conversion is completed you can use a data factory copy job to copy from fabric to the new storage account (Please follow the steps in challenge 2 to complete this task)
+Once the conversion is completed you can use a **Data Factory copy job** to copy from Fabric to the new storage account (please follow the steps in **Challenge 2** to complete this task).
-Or the Alternative option is to manually do it, for keeping the challenge simple we suggest following this alternative solution.
+**Alternatively**, to keep this challenge simpler, you can **manually** do it:

-Get the xls files and save them locally in txt format or csv format and save them inside a subfolder.
-This folder can be uploaded to the parent container inside our storage account once the storage account creation steps are completed.
+- Get the `.xls` files and **save them locally** in `.txt` or `.csv` format.
+- Save them inside a **subfolder**.
+- This folder can then be **uploaded** to the **parent container** in our storage account once the storage account creation steps are completed.

-**Reason to go with manual upload**: Since the Excel sheet we have created during the last process might have some different formatting it is always better to upload a folder of all the files saved in `.txt` format and upload directly to the storage account container in-order to save time.
+**Reason to go with manual upload**:
+Because the Excel sheet from the previous process might have different formatting, it is often best to upload a folder of all the files saved in `.txt` format directly to the storage account container to **save time**.
+Additionally, `.xls` can be problematic if there are any formatting issues in the columns, which may cause the file to fail recognition.
-The reason for not to use `.xls` as source data or for data transformation is becuase the formatting is key and any change or problems in the file inside any columns will result in failure of recognizing the file.

 1. On the **Storage accounts** page, select **Create**.
 2. Fill in the required details.